aiskout/aiskout.github.io/_posts/2025-01-11-wordpress-supabase-connector-release.md

 ## 📦 Download Plugin

-The WordPress Supabase Connector is available for download.
-Use the download button in the sidebar to get the latest version.
+The WordPress Supabase Connector is available for purchase.
+Use the license form in the sidebar to get your copy.

 ## ⚙️ Configuration